 Air Quality Officer

-Buckingham Futures have an excellent opportunity for an Air Quality Officer in West London to work within the Environmental Protection Team with primary responsibility for all air quality related issues within the district.
+Buckingham Futures have an excellent opportunity for an Air Quality Officer in West London to work within our clients Environmental Protection Team with primary responsibility for all air quality related issues within the district.

 The air quality work will involve the Implementation of the Local Air Quality Management regime which includes: